mozilla/application-services/docs/dependency-management.md

 ## Rust Code

 Unlike [Firefox](https://firefox-source-docs.mozilla.org/build/buildsystem/rust.html),
-we do not vendor third-party source code directly into the repo.
+we do not vendor third-party source code directly into the repository.
 Instead we rely on `Cargo.lock` and its hash validation to ensure that each build uses an identical copy of all third-party crates.
 These are the measures we use for ongoing maintence of our existing dependencies: